 The Coordinated Intake and Assessment System (CIAS) is designed to complete outreach and recruit homeless individuals and families throughout the geographic area of Fulton County, to assess their individual needs and facilitate access to services in response to those identified needs.
-CIAS utilizes a multi-tiered approach which requires for the operation of an Assessment Center centrally located in both the south and north areas of Fulton County.
+CIAS utilizes a multi-tiered approach which requires the operation of an Assessment Center centrally located in both the south and north areas of Fulton County.
 To satisfy eligibility criteria for participation in the Emergency Solutions Grant program, applicants must be below 30% AMI, according to the current HUD income limits (for homelessness prevention assistance), or homeless or at risk of becoming homeless (for rapid rehousing assistance) and lacking sufficient resources and support networks necessary to retain housing without ESG assistance.
 All ESG participants receive an initial consultation to determine eligibility and assistance.
+The County does not expect to receive ESG in 2023 but will still be utilizing 2021 funds.